Quadrifolium/TFinMedia/en-GB/20141230 腾讯红人访(Hong Ren Fang).md

 There's even a clover-shaped watch tagged "TFBOYS watch".
 In its official Taobao shop, over 30,000 sets of "2015 TFBOYS Official Fruit Theme Desk Calendar" were sold in 20 days at 49 yuan.

-ZHANG Zi-yi(章子怡) nominated them in the Ice Bucket Challenge, ZHANG Jie(张杰) showed his praise in public, YANG Mi told WANG Jun-kai to "be in love a bit later", CHEN He(陈赫) had posted a weibo scoffing himself -- "At the airport, there's TFBOYS, and a 'has-been' comedian."
+ZHANG Zi-yi(章子怡) nominated them in the Ice Bucket Challenge, ZHANG Jie(张杰) showed his praise in public, YANG Mi told WANG Jun-kai to "be in love a bit later", CHEN He(陈赫) had made a post scoffing himself -- "At the airport, there's TFBOYS, and a 'has-been' comedian."
 In the picture, he's drinking coffee against a dust bin, with a crowd of fans picking up TFBOYS in the back.

 Commenter Hen-hen-hong thought TFBOYS is a subtle entity to adult idols, they didn't know much about the "vanity fair".